abba-platforms/cillar/docs/index.md

-# Welcome to CillarCoin Documentation
+# Welcome to CillarCoin Documentation on Github

 **CillarCoin ($CILLAR)** is a secure, smart utility token built for fare payments and transit rewards across **AfrailX** and **ArailX**, two advanced urban transportation systems designed for global deployment.
 Seamlessly integrated into the **Abba App**, CillarCoin supports programmable logic for rewards, refunds, regional pricing, and subscription access.